SanctityEnergy/Transactive-Power-Challenge/README.md

   * Providing hardware identity to IoT Devices on a smartgrid (for smart contract execution); and
   * Protecting data for smart meters, renewable energy generation, etc.

-# How To Sign Up
+# Team Participation

+**Register Your Team Project:**

-To register your team project for the Transactive Power Challenge, submit a [GitHub Issue](https://github.com/SanctityEnergy/TransactivePowerChallenge/issues/new) with the following information:
+* To register your team project for the Transactive Power Challenge, sign up on this form: [https://goo.gl/forms/uD8AfZyGHlqwtl6h1](https://goo.gl/forms/uD8AfZyGHlqwtl6h1).

-* The name of your project and your team name;
-* The names of your team members including the GitHub username of at least one member;
-* The URL of the GitHub repository where your project will be developed and submitted;
-* The URL of the YouTube Channel where your team will submit video; and
-* The name and URL of the Festival Node your team is participating in
+**Submit Your Team Project:**

+* When you have finished your project, please submit it BEFORE the 24 deadline defined by the [schedule at your local node](http://legalhackers.org/clbfest2018-host/).
+Submit your final project by completing this form: [https://docs.google.com/forms/d/e/1FAIpQLSdUlxp9FI3jAWhUMVvQ7kDirdP-ghjyYzBA9ISA0RKd-9cvvQ/viewform](https://docs.google.com/forms/d/e/1FAIpQLSdUlxp9FI3jAWhUMVvQ7kDirdP-ghjyYzBA9ISA0RKd-9cvvQ/viewform)

 # Resources